 - 14. Interest rates: The interest rate applicable to loans given by banks to Self Help Groups/member beneficiaries would be left to their discretion. - 15.
+Service/ Processing charges: No loan related and adhoc service charges/inspection charges should be levied on priority sector loans up to ₹25,000.
+In the case of eligible priority sector loans to SHGs/ JLGs, this limit will be applicable per member and not to the group as a whole. - 16.
 Total Financial Inclusion and Credit Requirement of SHGs: Banks have been advised to meet the entire credit requirements of SHG members, as envisaged in the Paragraph 93 of the Union Budget announcement made by the Honourable Finance Minister for the year 2008-09 where in it was stated as under: "Banks will be encouraged to embrace the concept of Total Financial Inclusion.
 Government will request all scheduled commercial banks to follow the example set by some public sector banks and meet the entire credit requirements of SHG members, namely, (a) income generation activities, (b) social needs like housing, education, marriage, etc. and (c) debt swapping".